UtrechtUniversity/researchcloud-items/docs/primer/access-rdp.md

 - Windows 10+: Support for Remote Desktop may be installed already.
-  In the search box on the taskbar, type ***Remote Desktop Connection*** In case this does not yield any results, you will need to upgrade your Windows Edition on install Remote Desktop as additional software.
+  In the search box on the taskbar, type ***Remote Desktop Connection*** In case this does not yield any results, you will need to upgrade your Windows Edition or install Remote Desktop as additional software.

 - Linux: Install a Remote Desktop viewer, for example the Gnome desktop viewer ["vinagre"](https://help.gnome.org/users/vinagre/)